-Colonization in certain parts of Africa and the role played by Britain can perhaps be described as condemnable in today’s society, but shouldn’t we just place ourselves in the past and search ourselves on what our own outlooks would have been at the time?
+Colonization of many regions in Africa and the role played by the British can perhaps be described as outrageous in today’s society.
+But, shouldn’t we just place ourselves in the past and think about what our own outlook would have been at the time?
 Would we have played similar or different roles?

 We can argue the fact that the time of the British imperialists is different from our own modern times.
 With imperialism, there was little or no human rights, neither was their empathy for the weak and the oppress-able.

 The practice at the time was one of a stronger power extending its control over the weaker ones.
 It was a time of economic exploitation of natural resources and the creation of new markets for the imperialist's mother nations, making it one of the most widespread forms of colonization.

 The colonized were uneducated, had far fewer rights, were majorly impoverished, with a majority of them unaware of what was going on.
 But it wasn’t only Britain that partook in the practice of colonisation.